IEEE-SaTML/2025/README.md

 Make sure to include both the style.scss and util.js files of the framework.

-(Addded note by Yohan: .scss deleted as not needed)
+(Added note by Yohan: .scss deleted as not needed)

 ## Website Deployment